Richard Luman

 Richard John Luman (April 26, 1900 – April 26, 1973) was an American football and basketball player.
 He played college football for Yale University and was a consensus selection at the end position on the 1924 College Football All-America Team.

 Luman was raised in Pinedale, Wyoming, and attended preparatory school at Phillips Exeter Academy.
 He attended college at Yale University, where he was a member of the football and basketball teams.
 As an end for the Yale Bulldogs football team, he was a consensus first-team All-American.
 In basketball, he played at the center position and was selected as the captain of the 1924–25 Yale basketball team.

-He died in 1973 and was buried at the Mount Olivet Cemetery in Cheyenne, Wyoming.